 Nissan was the first to introduce an all-electric vehicle to the mass market with the original Leaf appearing way back in 2010.
-Since its arrival, Nissan has sold more than 277,000 units, making it one of the world's best selling electric vehicles.
+Since its arrival, Nissan has sold more than 283,000 cars, making it one of the world's best selling electric vehicles.

-With competition hot on its heels though, not just from Tesla and its Model 3 but others too, it's time for the Nissan Leaf to take its electric game to the next level.
-Here is everything you need to know about the new Nissan Leaf.
+With competition hot on its heels though, not just from the headline-grabbing Tesla Model 3 but with most other car manufacturers posturing about electric vehicles, it's time for the Nissan Leaf to take its electric game to the next level.

 Nissan Leaf 2018: Exterior design